 Wouldn’t You Need An Ultra Fast Computer To Process All This Data?

 Surprisingly No!
 Communication systems now operate at the speed of light (fiber-optics), Wi-Fi and satellite signals operate well beyond the Giga-hertz range.
-And once the information is extracted in a computer friendly way, because the information does not need to be altered or re-computed / re-constructed, then it is quite possible to store a tremendous amount of data in fast memory or disk, and to build algorithms on fast processors to enable quick and efficient searches.
+And if the information is extracted in a computer friendly way, because the information does not need to be altered or re-computed / re-constructed, then it is quite possible to store a tremendous amount of data in fast memory or disk, and to build algorithms on fast processors to enable quick and efficient searches.
 Not sure you believe this?
 Well, then here are just a few examples where governments have collected tremendous amounts of personal data of citizens from around the world using computer systems, in real-time, and which promise to deliver almost instant responses to any complex query received:

 - Project “PRISM” – Britain’s spy agency gained access to the cables which carry the world’s phone calls and Internet traffic and shared vast streams of sensitive personal information with the United States National Security Agency (NSA).
 They are recording more than 21 petabytes a day [Source: The Guardian].